paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-110-family-violence-prevention-and-services.md

 ### Statutory Notes

 #### References in Text
-The Omnibus Crime Control and Safe Streets Act of 1968, referred to in subsec. (e)(2), is Pub.
+The Omnibus Crime Control and Safe Streets Act of 1968, referred to in subsec. (e), is Pub.
 L. 90–351, June 19, 1968, 82 Stat.
-197. Part T of title I of the Act is classified generally to subchapter XII–H (§ 3796gg et seq.) of chapter 46 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 3711 of this title](./chapter-046-justice-system-improvement.md#section-3711) and Tables.
+197. Section 2001 of the Act was classified to [section 3796gg of this title](./chapter-046-justice-system-improvement.md#section-3796gg), prior to editorial reclassification and renumbering as [section 10441 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10441&num=0&edition=prelim), Crime Control and Law Enforcement.
+Part T of title I of the Act was classified generally to subchapter XII–H (§ 3796gg et seq.) of chapter 46 of this title, prior to editorial reclassification and renumbering as subchapter XIX (§ 10441 et seq.) of chapter 101 of Title 34.
+For complete classification of this Act to the Code, see Short Title of 1968 Act note set out under [section 10101 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10101&num=0&edition=prelim) and Tables.

 #### Prior Provisions
 A prior section 10411, Pub.
 L. 98–457, title III, § 312, Oct.
 9, 1984, 98 Stat.
 1763, related to authority of Secretary to carry out provisions of this chapter, competitive awarding of grants and contracts, and delegation of authority and transfer of funds to Attorney General, prior to repeal by Pub.
 L. 100–294, title III, § 303(a), Apr.
 25, 1988, 102 Stat.
 124.